fabmas/certlc/README.md

 ## Components
-The solution uses several components to allow smooth certificate renewal such as:
+The solution uses several components to allow smooth certificate renewal: in the following chapters, each component and its purpose are explained in details.

 > [!NOTE]
 > + Inserire i macro passi come se dovessi implemenare la soluzione manualmente